-Untreated depressive disorders can have a profound negative impact on an individual’s ability to fully participate in a healthy and productive life.
-During depressive episodes, a person may be so overwhelmed by their distressing symptoms that they are incapable of meeting their educational, occupational, and social responsibilities.
-The despair of depression can imprison a person in what may feel like inescapable hopelessness and helplessness, and can cause afflicted individuals to mistakenly believe that they are neither worthy nor capable of getting help.
+Untreated depression can have a profound negative impact on an individual’s ability to fully participate in a healthy and productive life.
+During depressive episodes, a person may be so overwhelmed by their symptoms that they are incapable of meeting their educational, occupational or social responsibilities.

 Why consider depression treatment at The Manor Clinic

-These setbacks can worsen the symptoms of the depressive disorder and can increase the likelihood of continued negative outcomes, such as family discord, strained or ruined interpersonal relationships, social withdrawal, hopelessness, self-harm, and suicidal ideation.
+These setbacks can worsen the symptoms of the depression and can increase the likelihood of continued negative outcomes, such as family discord, strained or ruined interpersonal relationships, social withdrawal, hopelessness, self-harm and suicidal ideation.

 Types of treatment for depression offered at The Manor Clinic

 When a person comes to The Manor Clinic for depression treatment, the following methods of treatment can be incorporated into an individual’s personally tailored treatment plan, whether they are embarking on a 28, 14 or 7-day programme:

 - Medically assisted detox

 - Group therapy